mappite/aGotino/README.md

 - RJ11 cable with two RJ11 sockets to connect the Dec Motor
 - Dupont cables, a couple of momentary buttons and a 100µF Capacitor to protect the circuit.
 - Arduino Nano (or any Arduino)
+- (optional) Bluetooth Adapter, see below

 ![Hardware](https://imgur.com/zhQLEPC.png)

+### Bluetooth
+(experimental) Tested with HC-05 and HC-08/10 - just wire BT module RX&TX pin to Arduino TX&RX (note: when BT adapter is wired to TX&RX the USB port is not functional).

+You can then connect from an Android device using [Serial Bluetooth Terminal App](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal&hl=it&gl=US) or configure the bluetooth connection as a serial device in your computer and connect via Stellarium/Indi (on Linux, setup /dev/rfcomm0 or for BLE devices see [BLE-Serial](https://github.com/Jakeler/ble-serial)).

 ### Todo